fils/contextBuilder/README.md

 An alternative approach is something like JSON-LD (ref: http://json-ld.org/)  which would allow context and possible connection to hypermedia approaches (ref: http://www.hydra-cg.com/).
-This JSON-LD file provides a more expressive document that could still be initially linked from index.html.
+This JSON-LD file provides a more expressive document that could still be initially linked or referenced from index.html.

 Either approach works and both have trade offs.
 At first I will likely play with both to see which one resonates with me.